 - The best 4-4-2 diamond narrow tactic you’ll ever see

-and if you want an idea of how to set up for a smaller side without the exact tactic, but an idea of how to create one for yourself:
+If you’d like an idea of how to set up for a smaller side without the exact tactic.

 You need to make sure your tactic and style of play is firmly set in place and build your training set-up around that.
-If you want players working hard (high pressing or counter attacking) you’ll need to up the intensity earlier than a team playing tiki-taka who will focus more on team cohesion.
+If you want players working hard (high pressing or counter attacking) you’ll need to up the intensity earlier.
+On the other hand if you are playing a low intensity style like tiki-taka you’ll focus more on team cohesion.

-If the tactic isn’t working that’s fine you should always tinker but try and keep the basis and ideology of the tactic fairly consistent for the season.
+Despite your efforts, if the tactic isn’t working that’s fine you should always tinker.
+However try and keep the basis and ideology of the tactic fairly consistent for the season.